 Behavioural input follows a pathway the of Positive Behaviour Support Framework with the undertaking of a child centred Core support assessment and management plan, understanding behaviours and functional behavioural assessments if required.
-This work is undertaken via parent / carer workshops.
+This work is undertaken via parent / carer workshops and 1;1 with parents unable to attend a workshop.